Home

 Dr Phumzile Mlambo-Ngcuka

-Former Deputy President of South Africa Topic: TBC Dr Phumzile Mlambo-Ngcuka is former United Nations Under- Secretary- General and Executive Director of UN Women.
+Former Deputy President of South Africa, Former United Nations Under-Secretary, Former Executive Director of UN Women Topic: Empowering Change: Strategies to Cultivate Ethical Leadership Dr Phumzile Mlambo-Ngcuka is a former United Nations Under-Secretary-General and Executive Director of UN Women.
 She was awarded a doctorate in Technology and Education from Warwick University.
 She has authored several scholarly and other opinion pieces.
-A Hauser Leader at the Harvard Kennedy School’s Centre for Public Leadership.
-She became a Member of Parliament, Deputy Minister of Department of Trade and Industry, Minister of Minerals and Energy, and finally as Deputy President of South Africa in 2005 to 2008.
-Dr. Mlambo- Ngcuka worked tirelessly on programmes and policies to reduce inequality.
-As the head of the UN women, she has been a global advocate for women and girls.
-She established initiatives such as the HeForShe for men and boys to address gender Equality.
-She is a Chancellor of the University of Johannesburg a leading university on universal education on 4IR.
-She is a founder and leader of Umlambo Foundation which is dedicated to improvement of education and digital literacy training for educators.
+A Hauser Leader at the Harvard Kennedy School’s Centre for Public Leadership, she became a Member of Parliament, Deputy Minister of Department of Trade and Industry, Minister of Minerals and Energy, and finally Deputy President of South Africa from 2005 to 2008.
+Dr Mlambo-Ngcuka worked tirelessly on programmes and policies to reduce inequality.
+As the Executive Director of UN Women, she has been a global advocate for women and girls.
+She established initiatives such as the HeForShe for men and boys to address gender equality.
+She is a Chancellor of the University of Johannesburg, a leading university on universal education on 4IR.
+She is a founder and leader of Umlambo Foundation, which is dedicated to the improvement of education and digital literacy training for educators.

 Riaan Manser